-The reading will change as the rate of charge changes (with engine speed, for example), but if the voltmeter reads at 9 volts or below, your instrument panel cluster and other systems may shut down.
-The Driver Information Center (DIC) will read BATTERY VOLTAGE LOW when your vehicle is at 10 volts or below.
+The reading changes as the rate of charge changes (with engine speed, for example), but if the voltmeter reads at 9 volts or below, the instrument panel cluster and other systems may shut down.
+The Driver Information Center (DIC) reads BATTERY VOLTAGE LOW when the vehicle is at 10 volts or below.
 Have it checked right away.
-Driving with the voltmeter reading at 10 volts or below could drain your battery and disable your vehicle.
+Driving with the voltmeter reading at 10 volts or below could drain the battery and disable the vehicle.